-Need somewhere to cool off this summer but don’t feel like taking a dip in the sea?
-NYC is home to numerous free, public pools — including several Olympic-sized ones.
+Great news!
+NYC’s free outdoor swimming pools are among the many, many things that are reopening for the summer 2021 season.
+The outdoor pool season starts June 26 and runs to September 12.
+NYC is home to numerous free, public pools — including the pool from that In the Heights scene.
 Whether you want to just splash around or work on swimming skills with your kids, there’s a pool for you.
-Here are the top, free outdoor pools in NYC where you can beat the heat free of charge.
-(Someone in the family still needs to learn?
-The city offers free lessons for all ages.
-Click here to learn more on how to register.)
+Here are the best outdoor pools in NYC where you can beat the heat free of charge this summer.

 Know Before You Go